Author Name: Ryan Gould

 We’ve mentioned how AI engines can process enormous data sets, but this in itself isn’t valuable to marketers.
 Why AI-based CRM tools work so effectively is because they sift through all this data to find the right information.
 And it’s this right information that will boost your marketing personalization.
 This information allows you to know the customer right down to the individual and thus creating an organic conversation as you market directly to them.

-We’ve mentioned email, but not only can an AI CRM boost that initiative, it can work across a number of other channels to personalize content for social media, website and in-app recommendations, and more.
-It can target upsells and cross-sells to the right customers and use personalization to help the customer on his or her journey.
+We’ve mentioned email, but not only can an AI CRM boost that initiative.
+It can work across a number of other channels to personalize content for social media, website and in-app recommendations, and more.
+It can target upsells and cross-sells to the right customers.
+Uses personalization to help the customer on his or her journey.

 Quicker response times

-Everything we’ve discussed so far is a prelude to the ultimate goal marketers and sales teams are looking for in their CRM systems: greater close rates, forecast accuracy, and, ultimately to increase revenue.
+The goal marketers and sales teams look for close rates, forecast accuracy to increase revenue.
 AI’s ability to process data faster and respond faster to customer problems ultimately helps achieve this.

 This quick responsiveness wasn’t achievable before, most of the time because the data was insufficient.
 CRM without an AI engine relied merely on data entered manually.
 Typically, this info wasn’t linked to the sheer amount of corporate data in various systems.

-In these times of email, social media, cloud computing, and the Internet of Things, the old MS Excel spreadsheet just isn’t getting the job done.
+In times of email, social media, cloud computing, and the Internet, the old MS Excel spreadsheet just isn’t getting the job done.

 Just as important, AI’s data-processing ability will also aid in the performance of sales reps and customer-service agents.
-It will give them full customer profiles and real-time, up-to-date information about inventory and services history, all of which will help your human team meet customers’ demands.
+It will give them full customer profiles and real-time, up-to-date information about inventory and services history.
+It will help your human team meet customers’ demands.
 It’s precisely this automation of workflows that leads to greater productivity.